Post Summary: Dog Friendly National Parks

 Acadia National Park

 Acadia National Park is set in Northern Maine about three hours North by car of Portland, which you can visit year-round.
 Acadia National park is a contender for the most dog-friendly National Parks, as they have one hundred miles of hiking trails and 45 miles of carriage roads that are all dog-friendly.
-This alone gives you miles and miles of hiking opportunity for you and your pup.
-Not only that, but Acadia is also set up in a loop that allows you to easily pop in and out of the car with mostly paved sites where even a less-agile pup could enjoy the park with you.
+This alone gives you miles and miles of hiking opportunities for you and your pup.
+Not only that but Acadia is also set up in a loop that allows you to easily pop in and out of the car with mostly paved sites where even a less-agile pup could enjoy the park with you.

 There is dog-friendly camping available with short trails connected to the campgrounds so you can enjoy brisk mornings by the ocean cliffs with your pups.
 If you aren’t into camping, there are many dog-friendly cabins available inside and near the National Park where you can have your pup and enjoy modern amenities too!

 There are a few rules to consider including keeping your dog on a 6 foot or less leash at all times inside the park, picking up and disposing of any pet waste, and dogs (or humans) are not allowed to swim in the lakes.
 There are however two beaches that dogs are allowed to swim in from September 16th through May 14th.
 Of the 120 miles of hikes, dogs are only banned from 20 of those miles including some of the more difficult hikes which have ladders and iron rungs.